 The Surgery Flag software was first released in September 2014.
 The software is updated annually to reflect changes in ICD-9-CM and CPT codes.
 The initial release was valid for ICD-9-CM codes through September 2013 and CPT codes through December 2013.
 A second version was released in June 2015.
-This version not only brought the Surgery Flag software up to date for ICD-9-CM and CPT codes through 2015, but the software assignments were also validated by certified coding specialists.
+A third version, focusing on CPT only, was released in April 2017.
+This version brought the Surgery Flag software up to date for CPT codes through 2017.
+The software assignments were also validated by certified coding specialists.

 U.S. Government Rights

 The five-character codes included in the Surgery Flag Software are obtained from the Current Procedural Terminology (CPT®), copyright 2016 by the American Medical Association (AMA).
 CPT is developed by the AMA as a listing of descriptive terms and five–character identifying codes and modifiers for reporting medical services and procedures.